Table of Contents

 To use apple cider vinegar for heartburn, mix one tablespoon of apple cider vinegar with a glass of water and drink it before a meal.
 It's important to dilute the vinegar with water to prevent irritation of the esophagus.

-Additionally, it's important to avoid consuming apple cider vinegar on an empty stomach or before bed, as this can worsen symptoms.
+Additionally, avoiding consuming apple cider vinegar on an empty stomach or before bed is important, as this can worsen symptoms.

 It's important to note that while apple cider vinegar can be an effective natural remedy for heartburn, it may not be appropriate for everyone.